Who invented it or sound the mort to redefine history

 "If it turns out to be an exoplanet, it will be the first one ever detected...." . (eg Wikipedia HD 114762b ) Strange kind of science, why not list some other, even earlier found as "exoplanet, to be confirmed".
 And as you can read on this whole site, all stars will get confirmed as having exoplanets!
 Tip: use any star ever detected.

 Afterwards there will come very intelligent people and ask: " why haven't you pubished in a scientific magazine?".
 Very simple.
-None would have accepted it.
+None would have accepted it (and none has accepted it.).
 A breakdown of a whole part of a science building is unprecedented and simply not conceivable for most of us, editors of science magazines included.
 And if you don't believe me: there are many serious scientists in the net who tell that Einstein would have had no chance to publish his ideas today!